Sun Protection Basics

 In the production of sun care products, two different types of filters are commonly used to filter out harmful rays.
-The first kind of filters is chemical filters like Ethylhexyl Methoxycinnamate that absorbs the UV rays and changes them into thermal (heat) energy.
-These kinds of filters are not approved for use in natural skin care products because they are criticized for causing allergic reactions and are linked to harming coral.
+The first kind is chemical filters like Ethylhexyl Methoxycinnamate that absorb the UV rays and transform them into thermal (heat) energy.
+These kinds of filters are not approved for use in natural skincare products because they are criticized for causing allergic reactions and are linked to harming coral reefs.

-The second kind of filters that protect against UV rays are called mineral filters and are used in natural sun care products.
+The second kind, mineral filters, protect the skin against UV rays and are used in natural sun care products.
 Mineral filters reflect sunlight instead of absorbing it.
 Instead of absorbing the sun’s rays the way conventional sunscreens do, mineral filters sit on top of your outer skin layer (the epidermis), providing a shield against harmful rays.
 For this reason, they are also referred to as “physical sun protection filters”.
 The disadvantage of using a mineral filter like titanium dioxide or zinc oxide is that they, depending on the size of the particles used, leave a white film on your skin during use.
 For this reason, some companies slightly tint their sunscreens to reduce the whitening effects of the lotions.
 Since 2013, the size of the nanoparticles (smaller than 100 nanometers) of the minerals must be declared on the product’s package.
 Whether or not nanoparticles can be absorbed by the skin is often disputed.

 How long can I stay in the sun wearing sunscreen?